RobinHYuan/Water-Level-Capacitor/README.md

 - [ ] Timer 3 ISR for counting one second
 - [ ] Add push-button algorithms to indicate when to start measuring the capacitance
 - [ ] New library for the 1604 LCD
+- [ ] Reduce the frequency measuring period to one-forth of a second for a faster feedback
 ------------
 ### Schematic: